abWilkinson/turnitin-demo/README.md

 #### Merging queries

-When filtering by skills this is currently a 2-step process, this is to reduce the SQL complexity but comes at a cost or round trips.
+When filtering by skills this is currently a 2-step process, this is to reduce the SQL complexity but comes at a cost of additional round trips.
 This could be optimized by merging the recursive CTE into the main query.

 ### Potential Alternatives
 This approach uses a normalized relational schema, but there are other viable options I considered.